NavehVH/Low-Distortion-Embeddings-Project/README.md

 2. **For comprehensive testing**: Use different graphs (option 2) to explore various scenarios
 3. **For reproducible results**: Use the same seed across runs to get identical results
 4. **For comparison studies**: Run multiple seeds on the same graph to compare different valid spanners

-## Visualization Suite

-The repository also includes a visualizer (`viz_spanner.py`) that produces **side-by-side plots** of the original graph and its computed spanner.

-All images are saved under the `outputs/` directory, organized per test case.

 ### Run the Entire Suite